openstack-archive/tripleo-docs/deploy-guide/source/provisioning/baremetal_provision.rst

 * ``image``: Image details to deploy with.
 See :ref:`image-properties`

+* ``managed``: Boolean to determine whether the instance is actually provisioned with metalsmith, or should be treated as preprovisioned.

 * ``name``: The name of a node to deploy this instance on (Cannot be specified in ``defaults``)